-What are cyber criminals trying to do to your organisation?
+What are cybercriminals trying to do to your organisation?

-- Infect your systems with malware (ransomware) - malware is software that is specifically designed to disrupt, damage, and gain unauthorised access to your computer systems.
+Infect your systems with malware (ransomware) - malware is software that is specifically designed to disrupt, damage, and gain unauthorised access to your computer systems.

-- Use Social Engineering - the use of deception to manipulate your employees into divulging confidential and personal information that will be used for fraudulent purposes.
+Use Social Engineering - the use of deception to manipulate your employees into divulging confidential and personal information that will be used for fraudulent purposes.

+Exploit vulnerabilities - weaknesses in your systems that can be exploited by an attacker.
 Vulnerabilities exist within all systems and software.
 The challenge is ensuring that your systems are constantly up to date and that vulnerabilities are identified and remediated quickly to ensure your risks are mitigated and your attack surface reduced.

-- Overload with DDoS (Denial of Service) - hackers use multiple systems to flood and target the bandwidth and resources of your systems.
+Overload with DDoS (Denial of Service) - hackers use multiple systems to flood and target the bandwidth and resources of your systems.
 Your website and systems receive so many requests that they are unable to deliver a response and either fail completely or just stop responding to any legitimate requests.

 How do they do this?

-The attackers use a control server and issue a command to ask all the compromised systems in control of the server to send requests to your web site or system all at the same time.
+The attackers use a control server and issue a command to ask all the compromised systems in control of the server to send requests to your website or system all at the same time.

-UK organisations are beginning to prioritise cyber security by implementing Cyber Essentials and that’s exactly why UK organisations have seen such a decrease in the number of breaches.
+UK organisations are beginning to prioritise cybersecurity by implementing Cyber Essentials and that’s exactly why UK organisations have seen such a decrease in the number of breaches.

 Cyber Essentials is a UK government information/data assurance scheme operated by the National Cyber Security Centre (part of GCHQ) that encourages organisations to adopt good practices surrounding data security.
 Cyber Essentials has been designed by the government to make it easy for you to protect your organisation against common cyber threats.

-You're in the middle of your driving test, hoping to achieve your driving license.
+Think of it like this, you’re in the middle of your driving test, hoping to achieve your driving licence.
 The assessor in the passenger seat understands what you need to do in order to pass and the assessor will be using a checklist to determine whether you pass or fail.

-Cyber Essentials is the standard to compare the current condition of your Cyber Security against.
+The company certifying your organisation are the assessor (called a Certifying Body) and Cyber Essentials is the checklist.
+Cyber Essentials is the standard to compare the current condition of your cybersecurity against.
 The aim is to reach the Cyber Essentials standard and once this is done, you achieve the Cyber Essentials certification and your organisation will have reduced its cyber threat immensely.

 Not too complicated right?